TechPlayz/BrainCrack/README.md

 with open("./Samples/helloworld.bc",'r') as f:
 ```

+# Syntax
+Open Samples folder and go through the programs

 # Note
 This programming language is a fun project and is not intended for official use or building actual applications.
 This project is still under development